 About the Author

-Company Secretary — Richard has more than 37 years’ experience of working in the IT services sector, for the most part serving the financial services industry.
+Company Secretary and Data Protection Officer — Richard has more than forty years’ experience of working in the IT services sector, for the most part serving the financial services industry.
 Richard sits on the main SSP management group, and is Company Secretary for all of the SSP group companies in the UK.
-He is head of Legal and Commercial for the worldwide SSP business, as well as being in charge of compliance.More content by Richard Forrest
+He is head of Legal and Commercial for the worldwide SSP business, as well as being in charge of compliance and was appointed SSP’s Data Protection officer in 2017.More content by Richard Forrest